tldr-pages/tldr/pages/common/jello.md

 `cat {{file.json}} | jello -s`

-- Output all elements from arrays (or all the values from objects) in JSON or JSON Lines STDIN data:
+- Output all elements from arrays (or all the values from objects) in JSON or JSON-Lines data from stdin to stdout:

 `cat {{file.json}} | jello -l`

-- Output the first element in JSON or JSON Lines STDIN data:
+- Output the first element in JSON or JSON-Lines data from stdin to stdout:

 `cat {{file.json}} | jello _[0]`

-- Output the value of a given key of each element in JSON or JSON Lines STDIN data:
+- Output the value of a given key of each element in JSON or JSON-Lines data from stdin to stdout:

 `cat {{file.json}} | jello '[i.{{key_name}} for i in _]'`